 Tula Pink’s AMAZING Bloomers Quilt

 I have been quilting for Tula Pink for almost 9 years.
-Besides quilting her quilts, we have been friends and have even wrote a book together.
-Each of the quilts that we have collaborated on over that time have been such a fun challenge to work on.
+Besides quilting her quilts, we have been friends and have even written a book together.
+Each of the quilts that we have collaborated on over that time has been such a fun challenge to work on.
 I like trying to come up with interesting and maybe even crazy ways to quilt each one better than the last.
 This latest quilt, Bloomers, is no different.

 Getting over Quilter’s Amnesia

 Even though I have been a professional machine quilter for a long time, I sometimes still get stumped on what designs to use on a quilt.
-If you have even machine quilted a few quilts, you probably have run across that feeling as well.
-I like to call it quilter’s amnesia.
+If you have even machine-quilted a few quilts, you probably have run across that feeling as well.
+I like to call it Quilter’s Amnesia.
 It’s what happens when you finish a quilt top and forget every quilting design you have ever learned…..it sure isn’t fun!

-If you are are suffering from a case of quilter’s amnesia, here are a few machine quilting tips to get you going!
+If you are suffering from a case of quilter’s amnesia, here are a few machine quilting tips to get you going!

 1. Use Dot to Dot Quilting designs.

-Dot to Dot Quilting Designs are a quick way to quilt blocksThe best thing is that you don’t have to have the whole design planned out before you get started.
-You an just start connecting dots and see what you come up with.
+The best thing is that you don’t have to have the whole design planned out before you get started.
+You can just start connecting the dots and see what you come up with.

 I used the points of the star and the center of the block to create this particular design.
 I really love the way it breaks the block up into smaller shapes….too much fun!